dichev/toolbox/README.md

 node example --hosts all --parallel
 ```

-Here is an example how some useful command should look:
+Here is an example of how some useful commands should look:
 ```javascript
 const Program = require('dopamine-toolbox').Program
 const HOSTS = ['dev-hermes-web1.out','dev-hermes-web2.out']